 \subsection{Population (Table UV02)}

-The data on population was taken from UK census table UV02.
-Population data was taken from a data table on population density at the CAS ward level which provided separate statistics for total population, ward area and a result in population density figure.
+The data on population was taken from the UK census table UV02.
+The data is given at the CAS ward level, and provides separate statistics for total population, ward area and a result in population density figure.
 The total population figure was used for all regressions with socio-demographic variables used in the study.